 - Determine areas of focus and priorities for future action to advance payment system safety, security and resiliency

 The Secure Payments Task Force was established in June 2015 and has made significant progress in meeting its objectives.

 - Review meeting materials including detailed discussion guides and meeting summaries

 As a payment system stakeholder, you can engage in task force efforts in a variety of ways:

-View the current Secure Payments Task Force member roster, Secure Payments Task Force Charter (PDF) and the Frequently Asked Questions (FAQs) to help you determine the best option for you to engage with task force efforts.
+View the current Secure Payments Task Force participant roster, Secure Payments Task Force Charter (PDF) and the Frequently Asked Questions (FAQs) to help you determine the best option for you to engage with task force efforts.

 Work Products and Efforts